dokkev/obsidian-valut/Reinforcement Learning/Humanoid Locomotion Using RL.md

 - Performance evaluation is challenging as well because it requires setting up different simulation environment.
 If commercial, the company may provide controllers (integrated into the robot)

-RL environment involves an Agent and Env
+RL environment involves an Agent and Environment.
+The Agent takes action based on the State